 Markets in Financial Instruments Directive (MiFID)

-- disclosure of relevant transactions in financial instruments to the public and to regulators;
+- Disclosure of relevant transactions in financial instruments to the public and to regulators;

-- mandatory trading of in-scope over-the-counter (OTC) derivatives on trading venues;
+- Mandatory trading of in scope over the counter (OTC) derivatives on trading venues;

-- specific supervisory powers regarding financial instruments and positions in derivatives.
+- Specific supervisory powers regarding financial instruments and positions in derivatives.

-This is intended to provide basic information regarding certain aspects of EMIR and/or MiFID II and does not cover all aspects of EMIR and/or MiFID II nor address specific requirements or obligations of either party in connection with them.
-No part of this document is intended to be advice (legal or otherwise) by Lloyds Bank plc, Lloyds Bank Corporate Markets plc or Bank of Scotland plc on EMIR and/or MiFID II, or rules and regulations promulgated as a result thereof.
+This is intended to provide basic information regarding certain aspects of MiFIR and/or MiFID II and does not cover all aspects of MiFIR and/or MiFID II nor address specific requirements or obligations of either party in connection with them.
+No part of this document is intended to be advice (legal or otherwise) by Lloyds Bank plc, Lloyds Bank Corporate Markets plc or Bank of Scotland plc on MiFIR and/or MiFID II, or rules and regulations promulgated as a result thereof.
 Recipients should conduct their own independent enquiries and obtain their own professional, legal, regulatory, tax or accounting advice as appropriate.
 Neither Lloyds Bank plc, Lloyds Bank Corporate Markets plc nor Bank of Scotland plc accepts liability for the content of this page, or for the consequences of any actions taken on the basis of the information provided.
-We recommend clients obtain their own advice to assist them in understanding how EMIR and/or MiFID II will impact their business.
+We recommend clients obtain their own advice to assist them in understanding how MiFIR and/or MiFID II will impact their business.